amartinsmg/Alpha/readme.md

 Hello,

-This is a personal project for creating a quadratic function calculator.
+This is a personal project for creating a quadratic function calculator web page, that give input data and shows output data.
-It contains two main parts, the API that process the Web Page's input data, which shows its output data.

-The front-end application takes the user's input and uses the Fetch API to send the http request to the server.

-The server gets the data from the request and uses the sympy, a python library for symbolic computation, to calculate the function's roots and vertex coordinates.
-The server uses numpy, a library for numeric computation, to calculate the plot poits and matplotlib, a library for data visualization, to obtains the plot in svg format.
-The server uses Flask, a micro-framework for web development, to receive the request and send the response, which is sent in JSON format.
+The page gets the coefficients from the input data and instantiates the QuadraticFunction class.
+Its constructor uses Algebrite, a javascript library for symbolic computation, to calculate the function's roots and vertex coordinates.
+The class uses mathjs, a extensive math library, to calculate the plot points witch are used by Plotly, a data visualization library, to get the plot.

-When the front-end app receive the JSON data, it's formatted using MathJax, a Javascript library for convert Latex to svg and other formats, and displayed to the user.
+The other data is formatted using MathJax, a Javascript library for converting Latex to svg and other formats, and displayed to the user.

 <figure>
 <img src="assets/index.png">